azsk/AzTS-docs/01-Setup and getting started/README.md

 ### **Step 6 of 6.
 Run Setup Command**

 This is the last step.
-You need to run install command present as part setup scription with host subscription id (sub where scanning infra resources will get created).
+You need to run install command present as part setup script with host subscription id (sub where scanning infra resources will get created).
 Setup will create infra resources and schedule daily security control scan on target subscriptions.
-Please validate you have 'Owner' access on subscrption where solution needs to be installed.
+Please validate you have 'Owner' access on the subscription where the solution needs to be installed.

 > **Note:**
-> 1. _Setup may take upto 5 minutes to complete._
+> 1. _Setup may take up to 5 minutes to complete._
-> 2. _For better performance, we recommend using one location for hosting central scanning user-assigned MI and resources which will be created in the following installation steps using `Install-AzSKTenantSecuritySolution` cmdlet._
+> 2. _For better performance, we recommend using one location for hosting central scanning user-assigned MI and resources which will be created in the following installation steps using the `Install-AzSKTenantSecuritySolution` cmdlet._
 >
 > &nbsp;